Western lowland gorilla, Jasiri

 These gorillas are typically quiet animals but have up to 22 different kinds of vocalizations.

-Newborn gorillas only weigh four pounds and ride on their mother’s backs, chest, and legs until they are three years old.
+Newborn gorillas only weigh 1.8 kilograms and ride on their mother’s backs, chest, and legs until they are three years old.

 Western lowland gorillas are distinguished by a prominent ridge on their brow.

-An adult male will eat 40 to 50 pounds of food every day, while an adult female will eat between half and two thirds of that amount.
+An adult male will eat 18 to 22 kilograms of food every day, while an adult female will eat between half and two thirds of that amount.

 Gorillas have unique nose prints in the same way that humans have unique fingerprints.